ilikeeatingbreadalot/blackboxai-1741568220734/README.md

 Hi.
-Site version for non windows: https://ilikeeatingbreadalot.github.io/qpadm-visualizer/
+Site version for non windows: https://ilikeeatingbreadalot.github.io/qpadm-visualizer/ AND THE FOLLOWING VERSION WILL BE UPDATED MORE FREQUENTLY AND IS BETTER. https://ethnicity-visualization.created.app/

 If you cant use your country as the place to put the sample on the map, this is because i got ai to list out all the countries and their corresponding coordinates, and it took the list from the UN, meaning North Cyprus, Kosovo, Palestine and other unrecognized countries and territories will not work.